casper-network/ceps/text/0021-state-pruning-and-fast-syncing.md

 [motivation]: #motivation

-Disk usage of a node goes up continously with the current implementation, increasing the required resources to host a node, potentially posing a significant barrier to entry for validators.
+Disk usage of a node goes up continuously with the current implementation, increasing the required resources to host a node, potentially posing a significant barrier to entry for validators.
 Not all of this state is necessary for operation, some is only ever retrieved due to the current implementation of the joining process, which requires all historical data since genesis to derive an up-to-date global state.

-It should be possible to reduce this overhead for nodes that are not participating in a record-keeping function (colloqially called "archival nodes"), bringing down disk space and CPU time, as well as reducing strain on the network as a whole.
+It should be possible to reduce this overhead for nodes that are not participating in a record-keeping function (colloquially called "archival nodes"), bringing down disk space and CPU time, as well as reducing strain on the network as a whole.

 ## Guide-level explanation